-A toilet supply line leak is one of the many ways a loo can run amok.
+A toilet water supply line leak is one of the many ways a loo can run amok.
 The line runs from just under the tank and attaches to the water line on the wall or floor.
-Fixing a toilet supply line leak can be simple and requires only basic tools.
+Fixing a toilet water supply line leak can be simple and requires only basic tools.

 If the supply line is dripping, you’ll see water pooling on the floor near the toilet.
 To find the leak, run your fingers or a rag along all the connections of the supply line.